uli28/ng-dev/labs/L2-fundamentals/readme.md

 ## Steps Outlined

+- Implement the components for the container / presenter pattern

+## Implement the components for the container / presenter pattern

+- Food is a feature of this application.
+Therefore, create a folder `food` in the `app` folder to group all the artifacts related to food.
+Previously this was called a `feature module`.
+Modules are no longer used in standalone applications.

 - Use the following nested components that you will create using the [Angular CLI](https://angular.io/cli/generate#component-command):

   - food/food-container -> container
   - food/food-list -> nested in container